freakingeek/nashayest/README.md

 # Nashayest
-Nashayest is a free and [open API](https://en.wikipedia.org/wiki/Open_API) for detecting illegal words in a sentence to ensure that the final sentence is safe for everyone.
+Nashayest is a free and [Open API](https://en.wikipedia.org/wiki/Open_API) for detecting illegal words in a sentence to ensure that the final sentence is safe for everyone.

 <br />